rmccorm4/old-website/main_page.md

 # Work Experiences

+---

+## Automatic Target Recognition Center (ATRC)
-Currently I am an 'Automatic Target Recognition Center (ATRC) intern' at Wright-Patterson Air Force Base in Dayton Ohio.
+Currently I am 'ATRC intern' at Wright-Patterson Air Force Base in Dayton Ohio.
 I am conducting research with a masters student on representations of convolutional neural networks in order to better understand how and why they work.
 There are many unanswered questions in the field regarding why neural networks perform so well, and it's usually just described as magic.
-Our goal is to de-mystify that magic this summer.
+Our goal is to de-mystify that magic this summer as well as get a publication out of the work.

+---

+# Publications

+---

+## ICIP 2017

+In my first three semesters at Binghamton University, I conducted research through the Freshman Research Immersion (FRI) program.
+Under the guidance of Dr. Shaun Canavan, I worked alongside several other students to create a real time hand-gesture classification system for the American Sign Language (ASL) alphabet.
+We used the Leap Motion controller for gathering data and used C++ and it's random forest library RFLib for the classification.

+Here is a demo of our work:

+<iframe src="https://www.youtube.com/embed/FVk2ZBuirrI" allowfullscreen="" class="youtube" frameborder="10" width="560" height="315"></iframe>

+S. Canavan, W. Keyes, R. McCormick, J. Kunnumpurath, T. Hoelzel, and L. Yin, "Hand Gesture Recognition Using a Skeleton-based Feature Representation with a Random Regression Forest", IEEE International Conference on Image Processing, 2017 (To Appear).